cybercomgroup/fintech-hack/README.md

-# Cybercom Materials for Fintech Hack
+# Cybercom Materials for Fintech Hack: "Let's Code Ethereum!"

 The hacking event is organized at 2017-11-22 in Tampere, Finland.